open-telemetry/opentelemetry.io/content/en/docs/contribute/_index.md

   [Code of Conduct](https://github.com/open-telemetry/community/blob/main/code-of-conduct.md).
   Respect your fellow contributors.
 For example, "The docs are terrible" is not helpful or polite feedback.

+## Contribute to other repositories

+The OpenTelemetry project contains many repositories.
+Several of these repositories contain documentation: user-facing help text, error messages, API references or code comments.

+If you see text you'd like to improve, use GitHub to search all repositories in the OpenTelemetry organization.
+This can help you figure out where to submit your issue or PR.

+Each repository has its own processes and procedures.
+Before you file an issue or submit a PR, read that repository's `README.md`, `CONTRIBUTING.md`, and `code-of-conduct.md`, if they exist.

+Most repositories use issue and PR templates.
+Have a look through some open issues and PRs to get a feel for that team's processes.
+Make sure to fill out the templates with as much detail as possible when you file issues or PRs.

 ## Other ways to contribute